 Jersey Mike’s Hacks to Save Money

-1. Sign up for Jersey Mike’s rewards program to earn around 8% back in freebies.
+1. Sign up for the Jersey Mike’s rewards program to earn around 8% back in freebies.

 Jersey Mike’s rewards program, MyMike’s, is one of the most straightforward out there.
 Instead of earning “Shore Points” based on total money spent (like Subway) or total number of visits (like Jimmy John’s), Jersey Mike’s points are accumulated based on how many subs you buy (when you buy online or scan your app’s QR code in store).